QW-Group/ezquake-source/BUILD.md

 in regard to optional dependencies.

 When configure phase passes, the build phase will produce a dynamically linked binary.
-For convenience this binary is copied to the top project directory, but can otherwise be found in the build directory at `build/ezquake-linux-x86_64`.
+The resulting binary can be found in the build directory at `build/ezquake-linux-x86_64`.

 The default mode of compilation is to not show the full command line, only errors and warnings.
 To enable verbose mode, set `CMAKE_VERBOSE_MAKEFILE` to `ON`.